ametarasurri/Power-BI-Marketing-Report/README.md

 # Nykaa Marketing Campaign Performance Report
 ### Power BI | 55,555 Records | 4 Pages

 ---

+Was looking for a dataset online to build a report.
+Found a Nykaa campaign dataset on Kaggle — 55,555 rows, 16 columns, good enough to calculate a lot of things.
+So I got to work.

+---

 ## 🎥 Video Walkthrough